jenineharris/foundation-biostat-2021/README.md

     + 1-2 paragraphs answering the research question(s) based on your results, putting your results in the context of other research in the area (what do they confirm? what do they add?), and suggestions for future directions for research or practice
         + Cite a minimum of 5 published sources that either have the same research topic or are related to the research questions or results
     + R-Markdown formatting options for a fully reproducible document
+* Optional: A link to the knit R-Markdown file uploaded to <a href = "https://rpubs.com">RPubs</a>
 * A small percentage of your score will be based on your reviews of other student final project discussion board posts

-You MUST PASS the final project with a total of 70% or higher to pass the class.
+You MUST PASS the course project with a total of 70% or higher to pass the class.

 The course project contributes to meeting the *Foundational knowledge* statement and covers all three *Foundational competencies* from section II.